pforret/blog.splashing/_topic/country/equatorialguinea.md

 ---
 # Equatorial Guinea

 Equatorial Guinea, officially the Republic of Equatorial Guinea, is a country on the west coast of  Central Africa, with an area of 28,000 square kilometres .
-Formerly the colony of Spanish Guinea, its post-independence name evokes its location near both the  Equator and the Gulf of Guinea.
-As of 2021, the country had a population of 1,468,777.Equatorial Guinea consists of two parts, an  insular and a mainland region.
-The insular region consists of the islands of Bioko  in the Gulf of Guinea and Annobón, a small  volcanic island which is the only part of the country south of the equator.
-Bioko Island is the northernmost part of Equatorial Guinea and is the site of the country's  capital, Malabo.
+Formerly the colony of Spanish Guinea, its post-independence name refers to its location near both  the Equator and in the African region of Guinea.
+As of 2021, the country had a population of 1,468,777, over 85% of whom are members of the Fang  people, the country's dominant ethnic group.
+The Bubi people, indigenous to Bioko, are the second largest group at approximately 6.5% of the  population.

 ## Unsplash photos